medhavisinha/medhavisinha/README.md

 ### I'm a Junior, Web Developer and a Learning Enthusiast.

 - 🔭 &nbsp; I'm learning in-depth about Web Development and Competitive Programming.
-- 🕵️‍♀️ &nbsp; I’m currently exploring finance sector.
+- 🕵️‍♀️ &nbsp; I’m currently exploring electronics and robotics sector.
 - 🤝 &nbsp; I’m looking forward to collaborate with other developers and learn from them.
 - 💫  &nbsp; Fun fact: I read a lot of books and I write.